juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

     tanzu-s1   Ready    <none>   3m28s   v1.14.2

  ---
 **yaml files are alos included into this repository.
+Look for the "yaml repositoy" folder in the github reprository.**
-The yaml I am talking about are these starting with # tee...**
+The yaml I am providing are these you can find above in the text starting with # tee...
+Just to avoid typos is the reson to provide them.

      location                           name
      -------                            -------